-The American Veterinary Medical Association estimates that, of the 116.7 million households in the United States, about 80,000 families own birds, cats, dogs or horses.
+The American Veterinary Medical Association estimates that, of the 116.7 million households in the United States, about 80 million families own birds, cats, dogs or horses.
 The clear leader of the pack is the dog-owners-with more than 43 million households having at least one dog.
 Next are 36 million cat-owners, followed by 3.67 million bird-owners and 1.78 million households with horses.
-Trailing behind are households with fish, rabbits, turtles and poultry.
+Trailing behind are households with fish, rabbits, turtles, and poultry.
 Which of these creatures would be best for your child and family?

 What to Consider When Choosing a Pet